r-a-f-a/r-a-f-a/README.md

 Lead Enginner
 -------------

-I am currently Innovation Manager at Labs on Allin ( Locaweb ).
+I am currently Innovation Manager at Allin Labs (Locaweb).
 Developing, creating and inventing different types of projects and technologies to prove some hypotheses or even create a new product for the company.

 * 🌍  I'm based in São Paulo - Brazil
 * ✉️  You can contact me at [rrsilvadev@gmail.com](mailto:rrsilvadev@gmail.com)